fhill2/legends-docs/docs/market-research.md

 This data measures Game Health, the change in popularity of the game over time.

-#### How optimistic are you about the future of League of Legends?

-Figure X shows there are more players who are neutral and optimistic, than pessimistic about the game's future.
+Figure 11 shows there are more players who are neutral and optimistic, than pessimistic about the game's future.

-![**Figure X:** How optimistic are you about the future of League of Legends?[^15]](assets/surveys-jupyter/136/game-satisfaction-optimism.svg){ width=70% height=70% }
+![**Figure 11:** How optimistic are you about the future of League of Legends?[^15]](assets/surveys-jupyter/136/game-satisfaction-optimism.svg){ width=70% height=70% }

-Figure X shows a large variation in responses when participants were asked if they enjoy playing League more than a few years ago.
+Figure 12 shows a large variation in responses when participants were asked if they enjoy playing League more than a few years ago.
 Most players currently enjoy playing League.

-![**Figure X:** I enjoy playing vs enjoying playing more than a few years ago?[^16]](assets/surveys-jupyter/11501/satisfaction.svg){ width=80% height=80% }
+![**Figure 12:** I enjoy playing vs enjoying playing more than a few years ago?[^16]](assets/surveys-jupyter/11501/satisfaction.svg){ width=80% height=80% }

-Figure X shows player's opinions on the balance of the game.
+Figure 13 shows player's opinions on the balance of the game.
 Most feel the game is relatively balanced.

-![**Figure X:** How happy are you with the balancing of the game?[^17]](assets/surveys-jupyter/11501/satisfaction-balanced.svg){ width=70% height=70% }
+![**Figure 13:** How happy are you with the balancing of the game?[^17]](assets/surveys-jupyter/11501/satisfaction-balanced.svg){ width=70% height=70% }

 activeplayer.io[^18] further validates this survey data, showing a steadily increasing population from game launch to present.